 After the team exceeds that limit, waste enters the system.
 That upper limit then becomes a formalized piece of the Kanban process.

-WIP limits vary from team to team and from one state of work to another.
+This limit is one of the core practices of Kanban.
+It allows the team to be efficient, fluid, and focused on the workflow.
+But WIP limits aren't constant; they vary from team to team and from one state of work to another.

 For example, your team of 5 might have a WIP limit of 10 on their “Doing” column, enabling each person to work on 2 things at once.
 The limit on work being reviewed, however, might be different, depending on how long this piece of the workflow takes, how many people are assigned to review work, and other factors.